oanapintoiu/portfolio_website/ReadMe.md

 - **CSS**: Styling of the webpage, including responsive design and animations.
 - **JavaScript**: Interactivity, such as smooth scrolling, menu toggling, and animations.
 - **Node.js**: Used for backend operations (e.g., form submission handling).
+- **Express**: Framework for building and managing the server, handling routing, middleware, and static file serving.

 ### External Libraries